profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 #define ENABLE_SD
 #define ENABLE_BLASTER_AUTO           // If you desire to enable AUTO mode.
 #define BLASTER_SHOTS_UNTIL_EMPTY 15  // The capacity of your weapons rounds.
 Comment to have infinite ammo.
-#define BLASTER_JAM_PERCENTAGE 1     //  0-100.
+#define BLASTER_JAM_PERCENTAGE 3     //  0-100.
 If not defined, random.

 #endif
 ```

+### CONFIG_PROP
 So, you will start by setting the `CONFIG_PROP` to use the `blaster.h` prop.
+It currently is the only prop adjusted for blaster use.

 ```
 /****** CONFIG_PROP blaster defines  ****/